 “Okay, Jesus… I need You to parent WITH me today”, and He did.

+Because this is motherhood: Trying.
+Missing the mark.
+Laughing through disbelief.
+Crying from the weight of love.
 Standing back up because your kids are watching.
 Finding grace big enough to hold the messy and the holy in the same story.

 Even the chapters covered in smut stickers.